This document lists the security measures and processes in place to ensure that images pushed to the Replicated Private Registry remain private.

 registry_token value.
 Replicated components shipped to customers will use this value to authenticate to the registry.
 When authenticating using a

 registry_token, only pull access is enabled.
 A

 registry_token has pull access to all images in the tenants account.
-When a license expires (or the expiration date is changed to a past date), all future authentication (and therefore pull requests) will be denied.
+When a license expires (or the expiration date is changed to a past date), all requests to pull images will be denied.

 A dedicated cluster is used to run the Replicated Private Registry.
 The servers running the registry aren’t used for any services other than what’s required to run the registry.

 The registry metadata is stored in a shared database instance.
 This contains information about each layer in an image, but not the image data itself.

 The registry image data is securely stored in an encrypted S3 bucket.
 This results in each layer being encrypted at rest, using a shared key stored in Amazon Key Management Service.
 Each tenant has a unique directory in the shared bucket and access is limited to the team or license making the request.